-Secondary examinations test students' general knowledge at a level sufficient to teach a course in the specified area of study.
-Primary examinations include the area secondary examination and an additional portion that tests students' ability to conceptualize, plan and evaluate research in the specified area of study.
+Secondary examinations test students' basic knowledge in the specified area of study.
+Primary examinations evaluate students' ability to conceptualize, plan and evaluate research in the specified area of study.

-For current exam information, contact the chair of the exam committee.
+For current exam information, contact the chair of the exam committee or the CIS chair.

 Following exams can be taken as secondary and primary.

 Students are required to take at least one of the following courses before taking the secondary exam, or two courses before taking the primary exam: ICS 668 Social Informatics; ICS 669 Social Computing; COM 634 Social Media.
 For the primary exam, students will also be required to enroll in CIS 699 under the faculty member of their choice, who will guide the student in studying the required readings.